2011 Audi A5

 With quattro, the S5 is able to put down all 354 horsepower in any dry conditions and a greater proportion of it in inclement conditions than would be possible without quattro.
 There's no tire spinning nor even a chirp as it lunges toward the horizon.
 With a set of narrower dedicated winter tires the only alternative that might come close is the considerably more expensive Porsche Carrera 4.

-The Audi A5 is an immensely capable luxury coupe, especially for those who don't travel light or cancel plans because of weather.
+The Audi A5 is an immensely capable luxury coupe or convertible, especially for those who don't travel light or cancel plans because of weather.
 The S5 offers the same benefits with increased performance and a firmer ride.
-Other cars may excel at a given quality or quantity, but few can match the overall balance of the affordable A5 or deliver the performance blend of the S5.
+Other cars may excel at a given quality or quantity, but few can match the overall balance of the affordable A5 or deliver the grand touring blend of the S5.
 Both offer impressively handsome styling and top-notch engineering.

 G.R.
 Whale filed this report to NewCarTestDrive.com after his test drive of A5 and S5 models in Southern California.